CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 	You will most likely be using the Hoopla Framework on one or more PHP-based projects, each of which should get their own distinct installation folder on the local server.

-	You can save multiple connection string files in a folder in the IDE and then link (create a symlink) to the classes folder as "mysqli.info.php" as needed, though one project at a time.
+	You can save multiple connection string files in the "classes/info" GUI/IDE folder and then select among them in the GUI under "Projects".
+This requires that the web server have write permissions to "classes/info".

 	Since your project is likely to be initially blank, you may wish to create a simple index.html and then index.php to verify that at least something is set up properly before proceeding.